2016 by the numbers

-- F&CP services are provided in two states: Kentucky and Indiana
+- F&CP serves children and families in Kentucky and Indiana

 - F&CP has two offices in Indiana, in New Albany and Jeffersonville, and two offices in Louisville, in Old Louisville and Shively.

-- Led outreach for April, Child Abuse Prevention Month, with partners, including Kosair Charities and the Face It Movement
+- Leeads outreach for April, Child Abuse Prevention Month, with partners, including Kosair Charities and the Face It Movement

-- Added Kentucky Medicaid as a payer source for therapy services
+- Utilizes Kentucky Medicaid as a payer source for therapy services

 - Family Stabilization Program (FSP) provided 8,338 service hours.